iav0207/advent-of-code/index.md

 - [Day 06](./2019/day_06)  Kotlin
   + Finding the way to Santa through the galaxy using orbital transfers (finding a path in a tree).
 - [Day 07](./2019/day_07)  Go
   + Finding the best circuit of amplifiers, each amplifier is an intcode computer.
 Used Golang channels and goroutines.
+Permutations in Go.

 ## 2020